Kumara-Gurubaran-M/sign-up-page/README.md

 5. Alternatively, you can log in if you already have an account by clicking the "Login" link below the form.

-#Project Structure
+## Project Structure
--index.html: Main HTML file containing the structure of the sign-up form.
+- index.html: Main HTML file containing the structure of the sign-up form.
--style.css: Stylesheet containing the CSS rules for styling the form and its components.
+- style.css: Stylesheet containing the CSS rules for styling the form and its components.
--script.js: JavaScript file containing the logic for form validation and submission.
+- script.js: JavaScript file containing the logic for form validation and submission.